Key Takeaways

 Still, what makes the area popular besides shopping, and how do you reach this charming neighborhood?
 Let’s find out.

-Today, locals come here to enjoy shopping for international brands and drinking coffee.
+Today, locals come here to shop at international brands and drink coffee.
 Tourists can choose from a wide selection of accommodations and hotels.

-Yet, back in the day, the district was a hub for writers and intellectuals, especially at the end of the 19th and the start of the 20th century.
+Yet, historically, the district was a hub for writers and intellectuals, especially at the end of the 19th and the start of the 20th century.

 Among these characters were Antonio Ribeiro, Chiado, and the Portuguese poet Fernando Pessoa, both of whom were born here.

 Still, the neighborhood’s artistic side remains.
-In the historical La Brasileira, the Fernando Pessoa bronze statue outside the cafe greets you.
+At the historical La Brasileira, the bronze statue of Fernando Pessoa outside the cafe greets you.

-Then, there is the statue of the poet LuÃs de Camões and many theaters, including the Teatro da Trindade, Teatro Naciónal de São Carlos, and São Luiz Teatro Municipal.
+Then there is the statue of the poet LuÃs de Camões and many theaters, including the Teatro da Trindade, the Teatro Nacional de São Carlos, and the São Luiz Teatro Municipal.

 In 1755, Lisbon was hit by a fire, and in 1988, another fire burned out in a store, spreading through Chiado.